anthonydb/practical-sql/resources.md

 [MADlib](http://madlib.apache.org/): A machine learning and analytics library for large data sets.

-[pgAgent](https://www.pgadmin.org/docs/pgadmin4/latest/pgagent.html): A job manager that lets you run queries at scheduled times, among other tasks.
+[pgAgent](https://www.pgadmin.org/docs/pgadmin4/development/pgagent.html): A job manager that lets you run queries at scheduled times, among other tasks.

+[pgBackRest](https://pgbackrest.org/):An advanced database backup and restore management tool.

 [pgcli](https://github.com/dbcli/pgcli/): A replacement for psql that includes improved formatting when writing queries and viewing output.

+[pgRouting](https://pgrouting.org/): Enables a PostGIS-enabled PostgreSQL database to perform network analysis tasks, such as finding driving distance along roadways.

 [PL/R](http://www.joeconway.com/plr.html): A loadable procedural language that provides the ability to use the R statistical programming language within PostgreSQL functions and triggers.

-[SciPy](https://www.scipy.org/): A collection of Python science and engineering libraries you can use with the PL/Python procedural language in PostgreSQL.

-[TimescaleDB](https://www.timescale.com/): A PostgreSQL extension that specializes in handling time-series data.
+[pspg](https://github.com/okbob/pspg/): Formats the output of psql into sortable, scrollable tables with support for several color themes.

 ### PostgreSQL News

-Here’s a collection of online resources you can use to stay informed:

 [EDB Blog](https://www.enterprisedb.com/blog/): Posts from the team at EnterpriseDB, a PostgreSQL services company that provides the Windows installer referenced in this book.